JuliaOptics/OpticsPolynomials.jl/docs/src/Legendre.md

 # Legendre

-The Legendre polynomials are a family of orthogonal polynomials over the univariate domain $x \in [-1,1]$.
-They are a special case of the Jacobi polynomials for $\alpha = \beta = 0$  The implementation in this library uses a recurrence relation for the Jacobi polynomials to compute them.
+The Legendre polynomials are a family of orthogonal polynomials over the univariate domain ``x \in [-1,1]``.
+They are a special case of the Jacobi polynomials for ``\alpha = \beta = 0``.
+The implementation in this library uses a recurrence relation for the Jacobi polynomials to compute them.
 It is fast and stable to high order $n$.

 ## Usage